-If DN length is changed, and the changed DNs conflict with the direct-dial digit, the setting changes to None.
+If DN length changes, and the new DNs conflict with the direct-dial digit, the setting changes to None.

 Auto DN

 For calls answered without DISA, no password is required to access the Norstar system.
 The Class of Service (COS) that applies to the call is determined by the COS for the trunk on which the user is calling.
 Use CHANGE and the dialpad to enter the digits to be received from the auto-answer trunk.